mthaichi/bf-secret-file-downloader/readme.txt

 * WordPress user login (with role-based access)
 * Simple password protection
-* Combined authentication options

 = Use Cases =

 * Private document distribution
 * Member-only file downloads
 * Protected resource sharing
-* Secure file access for clients
-* Automatic secure storage creation

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/bf-secret-file-downloader` directory, or install the plugin through the WordPress plugins screen directly.
-2. Activate the plugin through the 'Plugins' screen in WordPress.
+1. Activate the plugin through the 'Plugins' screen in WordPress.
-3. The plugin automatically creates a secure directory on activation.
+2. The plugin automatically creates a secure directory on activation.
-4. Use the Settings->BF Secret File Downloader screen to configure authentication methods.
+3. Use the Settings->BF Secret File Downloader screen to configure authentication methods.
-5. Access the File List page to start uploading and managing files in the secure directory.
+4. Access the File List page to start uploading and managing files in the secure directory.

 == Frequently Asked Questions ==